Stabilization of Integral Difference Equations by Solving a Corona Problem: Proof of the main result

 with

-The characteristic equation associated to the closed-loop system~\eqref{main IDE}-\eqref{eq:U_form} is $\det A = 0$. \begin{lemma}{\cite[Theorem 6]{braun2026spectralexponentialstabilitycriterion}} The closed-loop system~\eqref{main IDE}-\eqref{eq:U_form} is exponentially stable if and only if there exists $\nu>0$ such that $\det A(z)\neq 0$ for all $z\in \Cnu$. \end{lemma} For all $j\in \{1,...,n+1\}$ let $r_j$ be the minor of order $n$, i.e. the determinant of the $n\times n$ submatrix of $[q, ~-p]$ obtained by removing the column $j$.
-Then Assumption~\ref{assum:spectral_stabilisabilité} implies that for all $z\in \C_{\Bar \nu}$,
+The characteristic equation associated to the closed-loop system~\eqref{main IDE}-\eqref{eq:U_form} is $\det A = 0$. \begin{lemma}{\cite[Theorem 6]{braun2026spectralexponentialstabilitycriterion}} The closed-loop system~\eqref{main IDE}-\eqref{eq:U_form} is exponentially stable if and only if there exists $\nu>0$ such that $\det A(s)\neq 0$ for all $s\in \Cnu$. \end{lemma} For all $j\in \{1,\ldots,n+1\}$ let $r_j$ be the minor of order $n$, i.e. the determinant of the $n\times n$ submatrix of $[\Lap q, -\Lap p]$ obtained by removing the column $j$.
+Then Assumption~\ref{assum:spectral_stabilisabilité} implies that for all $s\in \C_{\nuassu}$,

-The following lemma is a consequence of Cauchy-Schwarz's inequality. \begin{lemma} For all \(\nu>0\), each entry of \(q\) and each component of \(p\) belongs to \(H^\infty(\Cnu)\). \end{lemma}
+The following lemma is a consequence of Cauchy-Schwarz inequality. \begin{lemma} For all \(\nu>0\), each entry of \(\Lap q\) and each component of \(\Lap p\) belongs to \(H^\infty(\Cnu)\). \end{lemma}

-A direct consequence of Lemma~\ref{lem:q_p_Hinfty_infinite} is that for all \(j \in \{1,\dots,n+1\}\), $r_j \in H^\infty(\C_{\Bar \nu}).$ Furthermore, each \(r_j\) can be expressed as a finite sum of products of Laplace transforms of finite, compactly supported, real-valued Borel measures.
+A direct consequence of Lemma~\ref{lem:q_p_Hinfty_infinite} is that for all \(j \in \{1,\dots,n+1\}\), $r_j \in H^\infty(\C_{\nuassu}).$ Furthermore, each \(r_j\) can be expressed as a finite sum of products of Laplace transforms of finite, compactly supported, real-valued Borel measures.
 In the time domain, this corresponds to a finite sum of convolutions of such measures.
-Since this class is closed under convolution and finite sums, \(r_j\) is itself the Laplace transform of a finite, compactly supported, real-valued Borel measure \(R_j\), i.e., $ r_j(z) = \int_{[0,\infty)} e^{-zt}\, dR_j(t)$ for all $z \in \C_{\bar{\nu}}$.
-We decompose the characteristic equation of~\eqref{main IDE}-\eqref{eq:U_form} into stable and unstable parts. \begin{prop} For $\Bar \nu $ as in Assumption~\ref{assum:spectral_stabilisabilité}, there exists $\Ntarget\in H^2(\C_{\Bar \nu})$ the Laplace transform of a function $N_T$ in \(L^2((0,\infty),\R)\) with compact support $[0,T]$, such that for all $z\in \C_{\Bar \nu}$,
+Since this class is closed under convolution and finite sums, \(r_j\) is itself the Laplace transform of a finite, compactly supported, real-valued Borel measure \(R_j\), i.e., $ r_j(s) = \int_{[0,\infty)} e^{-st}\, dR_j(t)$ for all $s \in \C_{\nuassu}$.
+We decompose the characteristic equation of~\eqref{main IDE}-\eqref{eq:U_form} into stable and unstable parts. \begin{prop} For $\nuassu $ as in Assumption~\ref{assum:spectral_stabilisabilité}, there exists $T>0$ and $N_T$ in \(L^2((0,T),\R)\) such that $\Ntarget\in H^2(\C_{\nuassu})$ and for all $s\in \C_{\nuassu}$